kanthorlabs/kanthorq/website/docs/001-quickstart.md

 }
 ```

+This example shows a subscriber listening for events matching the subject filter `system.>`.
+The subscriber processes all events with subjects such as `system.say_hello` or `system.say_goodbye`.

-After running the example, you should see the following output:
+After running the above example, you should see output similar to the following:

 ```bash
 2024/08/30 09:18:43 RECEIVED: event_01j6gh7t5v6j2q9ma0n78hw9fe | system.say_hello | 2024-08-30T09:18:42+07:00